simonpcouch/website/README.md

 This repository contains source code for my [personal website](https://www.simonpcouch.com/).

 Thanks to [Abenezer Mamo](https://github.com/abmamo) and [Francesca Guiducci](https://github.com/engfragui) for the help in getting the back-end running!

+To see the source code for my [blog](https://www.blog.simonpcouch.com/), see the [`blog` branch](https://github.com/simonpcouch/website/tree/blog)!
+The blog is built with blogdown and Hugo, with the Academic theme.
+I deploy my blog using Netlify.
+That setup is based on a fork of Julia Silge's website!

+My blog posts are released under a Creative Commons Attribution-ShareAlike 4.0 International License.